SimoneLocatelli/androidbase/README.md

   - Many more...

-Android Base is developed Simone Locatelli, and support all Android devices from Android Gingerbread 2.3.6 (Api 9)
+Android Base is developed by Simone Locatelli, and support all Android devices starting from Android Gingerbread 2.3.6 (Api 9).

-Android Base is still in development, so there may be changes to the Api.
+Android Base is still in development, so there may be changes to the Apis.

 Stay tuned!